bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ```
 ## Process

-This app was created using TDD and SOLID principles.
+This solution was developed using TDD and SOLID principles.
 The first step was to create the models.

 #### Account Class

 Initially the Account class was made up of 4 functions: `deposit`, `withdraw`, `add_transaction` and `sufficient_funds`.
 I noticed that the deposit and withdraw functions were very similar.
 As a result I decided to merge them into the add_transaction class.
-This made the code much more DRY and easier to maintain.
+This made the code DRY and easier to maintain.
 The input is validated using the Validate Class.

 ```python
 class Account: